 • Point to and talk about the pictures; children soon learn that the words and pictures work together to tell the story.

-• Remember, reading together is not quiet time – be ready to use funny voices, make animal sound as the book requires, and to laugh and talk a lot.
+• Remember, reading together is not quiet time – be ready to use funny voices, make animal sounds as the book requires, and to laugh and talk a lot.